Mount Lu

-Mount Lu or Lushan (庐山 (廬山, Lúshān), Gan: Lu-san) is a mountain situated in Jiujiang, China.
+Mount Lu or Lushan (庐山 (廬山, Lúshān), Gan: Lu-san) is a mountain situated in Jiujiang, Jiangxi, China.
 It was also known as Kuanglu (匡廬) in ancient times.
 The mountain and its immediate area are officially designated as the Lushan National Park, and it is one of the most renowned mountains in the country.
 Mount Lu is located primarily in Lushan City within Jiujiang, although its northern portions are found in Jiujiang's Lianxi District.
 The oval-shaped mountains are about 25 km long and 10 km wide, and neighbors Jiujiang and the Yangtze River to the north, Nanchang to the south, and Poyang Lake to the east.
 Its highest point is Dahanyang Peak (大汉阳峰), reaching 1474 m above sea level.
 Dahayang Peak is also one of the hundreds of steep peaks that tower above the so-called sea of clouds that can encompass the mountain for almost 200 days each year.

 Mount Lu is known for its grandeur, steepness, and beauty and is a prominent tourist attraction, especially during the summer months when the weather is cooler in the mountains than elsewhere.
 The mountain and the surrounding region is also one of the "spiritual centers" of China, containing many Buddhist and Daoist temples in addition to landmarks of Confucianism.
 Due to its striking beauty and sacred importance, Lushan National Park has been a UNESCO World Heritage Site since 1996.
 The overlapping Lushan Quaternary Glaciation National Geopark is a member of the UNESCO Global Geoparks Network.